vedaldi/practical-cnn/doc/instructions.md

 <img height=400px src="images/cover.png" alt="cover"/>

 *Convolutional neural networks* are an important class of learnable representations applicable, among others, to numerous computer vision problems.
-Deep CNNs, in particular, hare composed of several layers of processing, each involving linear as well as non-linear operators, that are learned jointly, in an end-to-end manner, to solve a particular tasks.
-Such methods become the predominant for feature extraction from audiovisual and textual data.
+Deep CNNs, in particular, are composed of several layers of processing, each involving linear as well as non-linear operators, that are learned jointly, in an end-to-end manner, to solve a particular tasks.
+These methods are now the dominant approach for feature extraction from audiovisual and textual data.

 This practical explores the basics of learning (deep) CNNs.
 The first part introduces typical CNN building blocks, such as ReLU units and linear filters, with a particular emphasis on understanding back-propagation.
 The second part looks at learning two basic CNNs.
 The first one is a simple non-linear filter capturing particular image structures, while the second one is a network that recognises typewritten characters (using a variety of different fonts).
 These examples illustrate the use of stochastic gradient descent with momentum, the definition of an objective function, the construction of mini-batches of data, and data jittering.
 The last part shows how powerful CNN models can be downloaded off-the-shelf and used directly in applications, bypassing the expensive training process.